 Some examples of extending our curriculum beyond the statutory requirements include:

 Free after-school clubs - Every part of our school day is a learning opportunity, so we are lucky that we have extra learning through fun clubs after school everyday!
 Our clubs change every term and are completely free for all children.
-Sports such as hockey, rugby, cross-country, judo, cricket and tennis to name a few.
+Sports such as yoga, hockey, rugby, cross-country, judo, cricket and tennis to name a few.

 The Daily Mile - The Daily Mile is a fully-inclusive, free and simple initiative which improves the physical and mental health and wellbeing of children.
 There is no extra workload for teachers and it helps to raise attainment.
 At Cooks Spinney Primary we begin our day with a brisk walk/run together in key stages.
 This ensures that children have their full break / play time.
 The Daily Mile is not Sport or PE, but rather health and wellbeing through physical activity.

 Free breakfast for all pupils - Recognising the importance of breakfast, Cooks Spinney now offers all children free breakfast in class at the start of each school day.
 Children choose from a variety of nutritious cereals including Shreddies, Cheerios and Corn Flakes.
 There are dairy and non-dairy milk options available for all.